AED Registry Management

 Disclose AED locations to emergency responders

-Along with the intention of getting CPR started faster and more often, a key objective of the PulsePoint Respond app is to use the registry to inform those near a cardiac arrest event of the location of AEDs in the immediate vicinity of the victim.
+Along with the intention of getting CPR started faster and more often, a key objective of the PulsePoint Respond app is to use the registry to inform those near a cardiac arrest event of the location of AEDs in the immediate vicinity of the victim (and to notify those nearby carrying a personal AED).

 According to the latest AHA guidelines, "emergency dispatch systems should alert willing bystanders to nearby events that may require CPR or AED use through mobile phone technology (Class 1, LOE B-NR).
 Despite the recognized role of lay rescuers in improving OHCA outcomes, most communities experience low rates of bystander CPR and AED use.
 Mobile phone technology, such as text messages and mobile phone apps, is available to summon trained members of the general public to nearby events to assist in CPR and to direct those responders to the nearest AED.
 Notification of lay rescuers via a mobile phone app results in improved bystander response times, higher bystander CPR rates, shorter time to defibrillation, and higher rates of survival to hospital discharge."1